 As the only charitable organization out there which is maintaining Marsh Tackies in their native habitat, plus has has a welcome policy to the general public for viewing the horses, fulfilling...

-You can show your support no matter where you are by becoming a member of the Daufuskie Marsh Tacky Society.
-Your annual contribution will go towards the day to day overhead costs associated with providing the best care for our critically endangered South Carolina State Heritage Horses.
+You can show your support no matter where you are when you join the Society.
+When you become a member, your annual contribution will go towards the day to day overhead costs associated with providing the best care for our critically endangered South Carolina State Heritage Horses.
 Please choose from the following membership levels with a description of those member benefits:

-"Mama" is a 2007 grulla mare expecting our second foal very soon.
+"Mama" is a 2007 grulla mare and mother to the second foal born on Daufuskie in decades.

 I am the proud mother of the first Marsh Tacky foal to be born on Daufuskie in decades.